sandeep2995/dbt-bigquery/README.md

 ### - target
 contains the compiled and run code of our project.
 We need not explicitly create this directory.

+### - Snapshots
+Snapshots to help preserve the desired state of the database.

 Rest of the directories are kept for the purpose of future project extension while preserving the modularity.